Jefferson Avenue (Detroit): Route description

 This road originates in the City of Detroit.
 Jefferson passes under Huntington Place, but such structures as 150 West Jefferson and the UAW-Ford National Programs Center are located upon it as it rises to ground level there.
 It then passes through much of eastern Detroit and then the Grosse Pointe communities, St. Clair Shores, and Harrison Township, among others.
 It also serves as the backbone of the rich neighborhoods of the Grosse Pointe communities, skirting the eastern portion of Detroit.
 Westward, Jefferson Avenue passes under Huntington Place, by the former site of Joe Louis Arena, and through southwest Detroit, then it passes through the Downriver communities of River Rouge, Ecorse, Wyandotte, Riverview, Trenton, Gibraltar, and Brownstown Township before crossing the Jefferson Avenue Bridge into Berlin Township in Monroe County, intersecting with roads leading to bridges to Grosse Ile (Grosse Ile Parkway in Trenton leading up to the Wayne County Bridge and Bridge Road in Riverview leading up to the Grosse Ile Toll Bridge).
 The Trenton Channel Power Plant and Elizabeth Park are located along Jefferson Avenue in Trenton.

-Although the road is continuous with Jefferson Avenue to the north and south, the name changes in Wyandotte to Biddle Avenue; similarly, in Grosse Pointe Farms and Grosse Pointe Shores, the name changes to Lake Shore Drive; the name also changes to U.S. Turnpike Road in Berlin Charter Township after crossing the Jefferson Avenue Bridge.
+Although the road is continuous with Jefferson Avenue to the north and south, the name changes in Wyandotte to Biddle Avenue; similarly, in Grosse Pointe Farms and Grosse Pointe Shores, the name changes to Lake Shore Drive.
+The name also changes to U.S. Turnpike Road in Berlin Township after crossing the Jefferson Avenue Bridge.
 A gap occurs at the former Selfridge Air Force Base, now a golf course and the Selfridge Air National Guard Base.

 Jefferson Avenue's east end is at 23 Mile Road, near the boundary between Chesterfield Township and New Baltimore; the western end is in Berlin Township at the intersection with Dixie Highway and Strong Road.

 There are two small gaps in Jefferson Avenue on Detroit's southwest side.
-The first, one block long between Clark and Scotten Streets, is occupied by the Detroit/Wayne County Port Authority's Detroit Terminal.
+The first, one block long between Clark and Scotten streets, is occupied by the Detroit/Wayne County Port Authority's Detroit Terminal.
 The second gap is just under two blocks long, from a point east of 23rd Street to 21st Street under the Ambassador Bridge, and was instituted to increase the security of that bridge's Detroit anchorage.